 2) Minor facets (lower girdle, upper girdle and star facets) are not taken into account during computation.
 For example, in real life, the length of lower girdle facets can impact how a diamond behaves under different lightings.
 A shorter lower girdle facet length would create broader flashes of light and a longer girdle facet length will create more pin flashes of light.

 3) Inclusions and other properties.
 The software doesn’t take into account how inclusions can impact a diamond’s beauty.
 For example, it doesn’t tell you whether additional clouds are causing haziness issues in your stone or whether that crystal under the table facet is visible to the naked eye.
-Likewise, the HCA isn’t going to tell you if fluorescence has a negative impact on the stones appearance.
+Likewise, the HCA isn’t going to tell you if fluorescence has a negative impact on the appearance of the stone .

 That said, diamonds themselves can have slightly different personalities even if they have ideal optics.
 For earrings, it would be best to match the diamonds to look similar.
 Since you had a professional gemologist review your choices at James Allen, they are your ‘eyes’ to help you select diamonds.